 We went to our cosy apartment, discovered a nearby supermarket, bought some stuff are realize I can’t read anything from the bill.
 As I counted the things I bought, I realized they charged twice the most expensive thing on the list, which was 4 Euros.
 They gave us the money back in cash, although we paid by card.
 The guy didn’t seem surprised either.

 Day 3 in Athens, Greece

-On Friday, we explored the Kolonaki area, and also visited the Aristotle’s Lyceum and Temple of Olympian Zeus.
-All of this just by walking.
+On Friday, we explored the Kolonaki area, and also visited Aristotle’s Lyceum and the Temple of Olympian Zeus.
+All of this is just by walking.
 And the weather was not getting any better.
-I was cold, windy, rainy and reminded me of September days in Amsterdam.
+I was cold, windy, rainy and it reminded me of September days in Amsterdam.

 Day 4 in Athens, Greece